camptocamp/charts/README.md

 ### How It Works

+We use the master branch to store our charts code, and gh-pages branch as the charts repository.

-GitHub Pages points to the `docs` folder.
+GitHub Pages points to the `docs` folder and our repository is accessible on https://camptocamp.github.io/charts

 ### Add a chart